 Furthermore, how can you market yourself as if you were selling a concrete product?
 Freelance writers need to pay the rent, too!

-Here are a few ways to think outside the proverbial box if you’re interested in developing an online following featuring lesser-known subjects or perspectives.
+Here are a few ways to think outside the proverbial box if you’re interested in developing online following features lesser-known subjects or perspectives.

 If you’re interested in covering a subject that’s woefully underrepresented, consider writing about women in sports.
 Many women’s sports leagues, like the WNBA or the U.S. Women’s National Hockey Team, aren’t regularly granted very much coverage—if any at all—in the press or the cable networks.